Need to talk? Call 1800 882 436.

 • whether you had a dilatation and curettage (also called a D&C or curette)

-Sometimes your baby may no longer be recognisable, and the staff may advise you not to view the remains.
+Sometimes your baby may not be recognisable, and the staff may advise you not to view the remains.

 If you think you would like to see your baby, discuss your wishes with the hospital staff.

 Legal obligations following your miscarriage may vary according to your state or territory.
-Your hospital should inform you of any requirements.
+Your health team will inform you of any requirements.

-Generally, if you lose your baby in the first 20 weeks of pregnancy (defined as a miscarriage), the birth and death of your baby cannot be formally registered.
+Generally, if you miscarry in the first 20 weeks of pregnancy, the birth and death of your baby cannot be formally registered.
 This means that you will not receive a birth or a death certificate.

 You are not legally required to have a funeral, burial or cremation, although you may choose to do so.